SM Station: NCT Lab

 On January 28, 2022, SM Entertainment announced a special project titled NCT Lab, which will feature solo or unit songs made by NCT members.
 It began on February 4, with the release of Mark's first single, "Child".
 The second single, "Conextion (Age of Light)", sung by Doyoung, Mark and Haechan, was released on March 20 as a collaboration with the Ministry of Culture, Sports and Tourism and the Korea Creative Content Agency, who used it as the theme song for their "Gwanghwa Era" project.
 It features modern instruments and traditional Korean instruments including the gayageum, janggu, taepyeongso and gong.
 The performance video features Shotaro as a dancer.
+As of July 2023, there have been a total of six singles released under NCT Lab, including "Forever Only" by Jaehyun, "Birthday" by Ten, "Rain Day" by Kun, Taeil, and Yangyang, and "Golden Hour" by Mark.

+In August 2023, it was announced that NCT Lab would continue as a separate project from SM Station.
+It began with a solo single by Jaehyun titled "Horizon", released on August 8.